The Silk Trail

 What is included

-- Evening meals with wine in excellent local restaurants (except on the rest day)
+- Evening restaurant meals including wine (except on rest day)

 - Transfer of bags between locations